mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### Play Room (R2)

 A thick layer of dust covers all the furniture that would otherwise be brightly colored.
 Various boxes sit about filled with ancient toys in varying states of deterioration.
 Searching the chests reveals a _charlatan's die_ [^🧿] and two _potions of healing_.
-There's a glass bowl of old candies on a table which become a **[swarm of trickered treats](https://github.com/mpanighetti/dnd5e-monsters/blob/main/constructs/trickered-treat.md#swarm-of-trickered-treats)** that attacks whoever attempts to pick a candy up.
+There's a glass bowl of old candies on a table which become a **[Swarm of Trickered Treats](https://github.com/mpanighetti/dnd5e-030crc/blob/main/2021-10-01-trick-or-treat.md#swarm-of-trickered-treats)** that attacks whoever attempts to pick a candy up.

 #### Lynistad's Room (R★)